Susceptibility to Infection in cats

 • General weakness: A cat that is often sick may appear lethargic, lose weight, or develop a dull coat.

-A veterinarian should be consulted if a cat is repeatedly or chronically ill, especially if the symptoms do not subside despite treatment.
+A veterinarian should be consulted if a cat is repeatedly or chronically ill, especially if symptoms do not subside despite treatment.
 Sudden deteriorations in health also require an immediate veterinary check-up.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 The veterinarian’s diagnostic procedure usually includes a detailed medical history, a physical examination, and specific tests.
 Blood tests can help identify infections or immunological problems.
-Specific tests for FIV or FeLV can also be performed if these viruses are suspected as a possible cause.
+Specific tests for FIV or FeLV may also be performed if these viruses are suspected as a possible cause.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

-If an infection is suspected or if infections already exist, it is important to administer the medications prescribed by the veterinarian exactly as directed and to monitor the cat during treatment.
+If an infection is suspected or if infections already exist, it is important to administer the medication prescribed by the veterinarian exactly as directed and to monitor the cat during treatment.
 If there are signs of deterioration or unexpected side effects, the veterinarian should be contacted immediately.

 Outlook on current research